Introduction to Brain Imaging in Neuroscience: With a Focus on MRI, PET, EEG and MEG Methods

 Information on distance learning

-Lectures (36 occasions) as well as the subsequent group discussions with fellow students and the lecturer take place digitally, but are mandatory and are scheduled during daytime, two mornings per week during the course (Tuesdays and Thursdays 8h30-12h00).
+Lectures (36 occasions) as well as the subsequent group discussions with fellow students and the lecturer take place digitally, but are mandatory and are scheduled during daytime Swedish time, two mornings per week during the course (Tuesdays and Thursdays 8h30-12h00).
 Examinations (5 occasions) and presentation of individual in-depth work (1 occasion) are also scheduled and compulsory.
+The course is 100% scheduled distance learning, although participation in classroom may perhaps be offered for some of the lectures.

 Access to a computer with a web camera and an internet connection is required.
 The course is divided into five course modules, and contains lectures, group discussions and an advanced study project.
 Examination is done by knowledge tests within each module, and by the advanced study project.

-- Part time (50%), Distance learning, Lecturing at various times
+- Part time (50%), Distance learning, Lecturing in daytime

 - Mandatory seminars: 0, Other seminars: 0